Oscillations in the height of the Yule tree and application to the binary search tree: Results on the Yule branching random walk

-We recall that we obtain the branching random tree $(T_n)$ by switching time and space in the process $(X_t)$ (see $\eqref{nouveaubranch}$).
-The advantage of such a change of point of view, is that $(T_n)$ is non-lattice and therefore Aidekon's result \cite{aidekon2013convergence} apply.
-As $(T_n)$ and $(X_t)$ are fundamentally the same object, this casts light on $(X_t)$ as well and in particular provides the relation $\eqref{switch}$.
+Furthermore, remember that the branching random walk $(T(n))$ is obtained by switching time and space in the process $(X(t))$ (see $\eqref{nouveaubranch}$).
+The advantage of such a change of point of view is that $(T(n))$ is non-lattice and therefore, after some renormalizations, we can apply Aïdékon's Theorem (Appendix \ref{SubsecAid}) and finally use the relation $\eqref{switch}$ to prove $\eqref{re}$.